Quick Summary of D.Gray-man HALLOW Episode 107

 What Happened in D.Gray-man HALLOW Episode 107 (Spoiler Free)

 Still troubled that Crown Clown, his own sword, hurt him in the last episode, Allen dreams that he’s impaled on that sword.
 Mana Walker frees him, and he reverts to a child; but then he awakens with the yellow eyes of a Noah.
 Lenalee Lee sees the change before he regains himself, but she doesn’t say anything.

 Renny Epstain, American Branch chief for the Black Order, arrives and announces that the red-robed CROWs are actually products of the Third Exorcist program.
 They are not Exorcists in the sense that they are not Innocence Accommodators.
-Allen is shocked to learn their true nature.
+Their true nature shocks Allen.

 Around town, the Noah begin to reincarnate by taking over the bodies of humans and forcibly ejecting the original human personalities.
-They rejoice to be reunited with the Millennium Earl.
+Reuniting with Millennium Earl made them rejoice.
 They waste no time in launching an assault against the Exorcists.

 As we saw in the last episode, the Third Exorcists perform well against Akuma.
 Will they perform as well against the Noah?
-And why is Allen so set against their methods?
+What about their methods offends Allen?

 The rest of this review may have spoilers, so please be careful!

 What Happened in D.Gray-man HALLOW Episode 107 (Spoilers!)